 Safety and Regulation Standards

 It’s vital to use these medications with a doctor’s help.
 They can affect other drugs and have side effects.
-Patients should work with their doctors to find the best plan for their health and goals3.
+Patients should work with their doctors to find the best plan for their health and goals.

 Latest Breakthrough: Semaglutide (Wegovy) and Its Impact